-Eucalyptus Globulus Essential Oil (Eucalyptus globulus) from Australia is from the tree’s fresh, sickle-shaped leaves and steam-distilled into our Therapeutic Quality essential oil.
+Eucalyptus Globulus Essential Oil (Eucalyptus globulus) from Australia is distlled from the tree’s fresh leaves.

 The Blue Gum (Eucalyptus globulus) ranks among the tallest trees in the world.
 Also known as the Gum Tree or Stringy Bark, this evergreen giant has been known to reach over 300 feet in height.
 Originally native to Australia and Tasmania, it is now grown on most continents as a source of essential oil, sturdy lumber, and ornamental beauty.

-It is from Australia where our Eucalyptus Globulus Essential Oil is cultivated, the tree’s fresh, sickle-shaped leaves steam-distilled into our Therapeutic Quality oils.
-This thin, clear to pale yellow oil has a distinctive camphoraceous odor which is sharp and fresh.
-Aromatically, its fragrance is dominated by top notes that may overpower floral aromas, so it blends well with other oils such as lemon, thyme, rosemary, lavender, and pine and other conifers.
+This thin, clear to pale yellow essential oil has a distinctive, camphoraceous odor that is sharp and fresh.
+Aromatically, it may overpower floral aromas but blends well with essential oils such as lemon, thyme, rosemary, lavender, romatherapistspine and other conifers.

 - Do not take essential oils internally.

 - Do not apply to eyes, sensitive areas or mucous membranes.

 - Do not apply undiluted to skin (for directions on proper dilution, refer to an aromatherapy text).

 - The information on this website is not intended to be used in the diagnosis, treatment or mitigation of any physical or mental illness.
 Essential oils are not drugs and are not appropriate for treatment of illnesses.